Contact

 Essential information for every support request

-- Board identification - Exact model name (Banana Pi, Banana Pro, HiKey, HiKey 960), hardware revision if printed on board, and storage type (microSD brand/capacity or eMMC module)
+- Board identification - Give the exact model name, such as Banana Pi, Banana Pro, HiKey or HiKey 960.
+Add the hardware revision if it is printed on the board, plus the storage type - either the microSD brand and capacity or the eMMC module.

-- Operating system image - Complete file name, download source URL from this site, file size, and SHA checksum if available
+- Operating system image - Include the full file name, the download source URL from this site, the file size, and the SHA checksum if one is available.

-- Power supply details - Voltage and current rating printed on adapter, cable type and approximate length, whether using hub or direct connection
+- Power supply details - State the voltage and current rating printed on the adapter, the cable type and approximate length, and whether the board is powered through a hub or direct connection.

-- Network configuration - Ethernet or WiFi, router/switch model, DHCP or static IP, any VLANs or non-standard network setup
+- Network configuration - Note whether the board uses Ethernet or WiFi, the router or switch model, DHCP or a static IP, and any VLANs or other non-standard network setup.

-- Symptoms and timeline - Exact error messages (copy-paste, not paraphrased), LED patterns, when problem started, what changed recently
+- Symptoms and timeline - Quote exact error messages, record LED patterns, say when the problem started, and mention what changed recently.

-- Expected behavior - What you thought would happen based on documentation
+- Expected behaviour - Say what you thought would happen based on the documentation.

-- Actual behavior - What actually happened, with exact error messages
+- Actual behaviour - State what actually happened, with exact error messages.

-- Reproduction steps - Minimum steps to trigger the problem consistently
+- Reproduction steps - Give the minimum steps needed to trigger the problem consistently.

 - Frequency - Does it happen every time, intermittently, or only under specific conditions?

-- Impact - Can you work around it, or does it completely block progress?
+- Impact - Can you work around it, or does it stop progress completely?

 Example: Poor symptom description